 The shadow of conflict: the spectre of violence in contemporary art practice

-The overall purpose of the process is to provide an example of how theory, personalised writing (notebook) and art practice outcomes (imagery) act as a form of reflexive research.
-These segments are not only dependent on each other because of their theme, namely, spectrality, but also because they interact as a methodological means of dialectic.
+The overall purpose of the process-as-segments is to provide an example of how theory, personalised writing and art-practice outcomes act as a form of reflexive research.
+The segments are not only dependent on each other because of their theme, namely, spectrality, but also because they interact as a methodological means of discourse.
 Each segment leads to, intellectually interacts with, and influences the other segments or disciplines.
-Different disciplines, art practice and theory, provide tensions, clashes and caesuras that allow the research to do its job and for potential ‘new’ knowledge to formulate.
+The different disciplines – art-practice and theory – provide tensions, clashes and caesuras to allow the research to do its job and for potential ‘new’ knowledge to formulate.

-Text and imagery that explore the deaths and funerals of IRA, UDA, RUC, PSNI and British Army military and paramilitary personnel.
+Text and imagery that explore the deaths and funerals of IRA, UDA, UVF, LVF, RUC, PSNI and British Army military and paramilitary personnel.

 The nonplace in conflict – the imagery of identity in contested sites of memory (2012).